DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Mahnke_Uprichard_def/index.markdown

       =      A social practice that finds the same in different places in different times.

       =      Searching for searches and finding searches.

       =      Jack-in-a-box, always and never a surprise, predictably unpredictable.

-\#thestorybehind
+###&#35;thestorybehind

 The story started on Facebook in May 2013.
 Martina (author one) had set up a new Facebook page and invited friends to ‘like’ the page.
 Emma